 Do not hesitage to give us a call.
 We are an expert team and we are happy to talk to you.

 Then stop at the Temple of Queen Hatshepsut.
 This temple was built by Queen Hatshepsut to perform the rites of the nether world.
 In the Deir el-Bahari a fairly recent nomenclature from the 7th century B.C. when the Copts used it as a monastery.
 The Temple is composed of three impressive rising terraces, split by a road.
-A tree lined avenue of sphinxes led up to the temple, and ramps led from terrace to terrace.
+A tree-lined avenue of sphinxes led up to the temple, and ramps led from terrace to terrace.
 The porticoes on the lowest terrace are out of proportion and coloring with the rest of the building.
-They were restored in 1906 to protect the celebrated relief’s depicting the transport of obelisks to Karnak and the birth of Queen.
+They were restored in 1906 to protect the celebrated relief’s depicting the transport of obelisks to Karnak and the birth of the Queen.

-The cross the Nile again to visit.
-The Karnak temple is an open air museum and is considered the second tourist attraction after the great pyramids of Giza.
-The Karnak temple complex is huge, covering a site almost a mile by two miles in area.
+Then cross the Nile again to visit.
+The Karnak temple is an open-air museum and is considered the second tourist attraction after the great pyramids of Giza.
+The Karnak temple complex is huge, covering a site almost a mile by two miles in the area.
 There are over 25 temples and chapels in the complex, including separate shrines for the three boats that took the statues of the gods on their annual trip on the flooding Nile.
-Sanctuaries, obelisks, and groups of columns all feature accounts of the heroic deeds of the sponsoring pharoah.
+Sanctuaries, obelisks, and groups of columns all feature accounts of the heroic deeds of the sponsoring Pharoah.
 The temple consists of a main area the precinct of Amun Re and other fewer temples and sanctuaries located outside the enclosing walls.
-There are several avenues of Shpinxes statues connecting the different zones of the temple as well as with the Luxor temple.
+There are several avenues of Sphinxes statues connecting the different zones of the temple as well as with the Luxor temple.
 30 Pharaohs contributed to the construction of the Karnak temple resulting in a unique architecture not seen anywhere.